Flexible research careers funding policies

 For students funded at Cancer Research UK Centres and Institutes – through any underspend on the institution’s training account or core funding.

-Where a Cancer Research UK Grantholder or other Cancer Research UK funded researcher (including students) takes parental leave or other long-term leave, Cancer Research UK will consider, on a case-by-case basis, requests to extend the official end date of the Grant through a no cost extension for the period equivalent to the period of leave taken.
+Where a Cancer Research UK Grantholder or other Cancer Research UK funded researcher (including students) takes parental, sick or other long-term leave, Cancer Research UK will consider, on a case-by-case basis, requests to extend the official end date of the Grant through a no cost extension for the period equivalent to the period of leave taken.

 Where the Grantholder is a Cancer Research UK Fellow, Cancer Research UK may also consider the following requests: